-18.1 Structural Testing primarily based on the Ariane launcher development implement the FE model of this neighboring part in order to optimally represent the real boundary stiffness conditions in the model of the 'studied structural part' but had to implement the given boundary conditions of the contract.
+18.1 Structural Testing primarily based on the Ariane launcher development conditions in the model of the 'studied structural part' but had to implement the given boundary conditions of the contract.
 This caused a wrong behavior of the 'studied structure' and was a real mess regarding the evaluation of the test results and comparison with analysis results.
 The first test article has been allegedly strengthened, which was senseless.